sunny-github69/SmartParkingSystem/README.md

 # SmartParkingSystem
-To run this project on your local machine, you will need Apache Tomcat 9,IDE and MYSQL Workbench.
+To run this project on your local machine, you will need Apache Tomcat 9, IDE and MYSQL Workbench.

  Here are the steps you need to follow: